ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

         - shell: /usr/bin/bar
           when: foo_result.rc == 5

-See :ref:`playbooks_conditionals` for more examples.
+For more examples of using registered variables in conditions on later tasks, see :ref:`playbooks_conditionals`.
 Registered variables may be simple variables, list variables, dictionary variables, or complex nested data structures.
 The documentation for each module includes a ``RETURN`` section describing the return values for that module.
 To see the values for a particular task, run your playbook with ``-v``.

 Registered variables are stored in memory.
 You cannot cache registered variables for use in future plays.
 Registered variables are only valid on the host for the rest of the current playbook run.